World Heritage Photos

 Five historic Danish Viking-Age Ring Fortresses were declared a UNESCO World Heritage in 2023.
 The fortresses were built between 958 and 987 under the reign of King Harald Bluetooth.
 The fortresses belong to the most important archaeological remains of the Viking Age in Denmark.
 The Viking fortresses are spread all over Denmark.
 Aggersborg is the largest of the Viking-Age Ring Fortresses, it was built around 980 CE, the fortress is situated near the town of Løgstør in Northern Jutland.
 The fortress of Borgring was built on a strategic location in front of Køge Bay on the island of Zealand, not far from Stevns Klint.
 The Fyrkat Fortress was built around 980 CE, the fortress is situated near the town of Hobro in Northern Jutland.
 Nonnebakken was built around 980 CE.
 Today, the ring fortress lies beneath the city of Odense on the Island of Funen.
 The Trelleborg Fortress was also built around the year 980 CE.
 The ring fortress is situated close to the town of Slagelse on the island of Zealand.
 The great structures built under the reign of King Harald Bluetooth included ring fortresses, bridges, road networks and a royal residence at Jelling.
-The Viking-Age Ring Fortresses, together with the monuments at Jelling, are important remains of the Viking Age in Denmark.
+The Viking-Age Ring Fortresses, together with the monuments at Jelling, are important remains of the Viking Age in Denmark and renowned part the history of Denmark.
 The Jelling Mounds are also a UNESCO World Heritage.

 www.werelderfgoedfotos.nl © Copyright World Heritage Photos